braiddynamics/qbd-portal/docs/02-topology/09-unification.md

 The neutrino stands as the greatest anomaly of the Standard Model: it is electrically neutral, chiral, and possesses a mass so vanishingly small it defies the scale of all other fermions.
 We must explain this anomaly through topology.
 How does a braid structure allow for a neutral particle with a non-zero but tiny mass, while all other particles are heavy and charged?
 The challenge is to derive the "Seesaw Mechanism" from the geometry of the braid itself, linking the lightness of the neutrino to the heavy scale of unification without introducing arbitrary right-handed singlets.

 The Standard Model treats neutrinos as massless, requiring ad-hoc modification to accommodate oscillation data.
 Adding a right-handed neutrino with an arbitrary mass allows for a seesaw, but the scale of the heavy mass is an unconstrained parameter that must be tuned to explain the data.
-We need a geometric reason for the neutrino's neutrality—a mechanism that cancels its writhe—and a physical derivation of the heavy mass scale from the fundamental properties of the vacuum.
+We need a geometric reason for the neutrino's neutrality, a mechanism that cancels its writhe, and a physical derivation of the heavy mass scale from the fundamental properties of the vacuum.
 A theory that cannot predict the neutrino mass scale from first principles fails to connect the physics of the very light to the physics of the very heavy.

 We define the neutrino as a **Folded Braid**, a structure looped back on itself to globally cancel its electric charge while retaining local topological tension.
 We show that this zero-mode mixes with a heavy right-handed state anchored to the vacuum's maximum friction-limited complexity, naturally generating the tiny observed neutrino masses via a topological seesaw mechanism.
 :::